-Power switch and volume control (ON/VOL)
+▽ Power switch and volume control (PWR/VOL)

-The knob is used for both power (on/off) and volume control.
-The radio is turned on and off by pushing the knob and the volume is controlled by turning the knob.
+The dial $\ \odot$ is used for both power (ON/OFF) and volume control.
+The radio is turned ON and OFF by pushing the dial and the volume is controlled by turning the dial.